-Join us every Friday Afternoon at the picnic areas near the playground for our Little Lizards Program.
+Join us every Wednesday Afternoon near the playground for our Little Lizards Program.
 This drop-in, informal program will feature new activities every week relating to a monthly theme.
 Lizards will read, explore, create, and imagine while learning about the wonders of nature.
 No prior registration necessary.
 Weather permitting.

 Ages: 3 to 10